Back to blogs

 What role can recruiters play in creating an equal world?

 Recruiters make a conscious effort to headhunt passive female candidates.
-We understand what drivers would allow them to move across companies.
-Recruiters see things from an unbiased perspective.
-We can always advise our clients on where they need to be less stringent with on their requirements.
-This can help to ensure and maintain a balanced workforce.
-Recruiters role is to understand the reasons that make people tick.
-We can influence and advise clients what they need to provide to make the best hires and the diverse hires.
+We understand what makes people tick and the drivers that would encourage them to move across companies.
+We also see things from an unbiased perspective, which helps us advise firms on what they need to provide to make the best hires and maintain a diverse workforce.

-What advice would you give to a company that trying to create a diverse hiring strategy?
+What advice would you give to a company that is trying to create a diverse hiring strategy?

-Natasha and team have extensive experience in recruiting for FinTech talent in Singapore.
+Natasha and her team have extensive experience in recruiting for diverse fintech talent in Singapore.
 Speak to Natasha for more hiring tips on #EachforEqual hiring.

 Collectively, each of us can help create a gender-equal world.